Overview

 Acquisition source – Using UTM tags or data pulled from Klaviyo

-Shopify filters – Such as customer tags, geographic location, or customer type (new vs. returning)
+Shopify filters – Such as customer tags, or geographic location

 These filters help answer questions like: